What is hepatitis C? and other questions

-Hepatitis C is liver disease caused by the hepatitis C virus (HCV).
+Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).

 How did I get HCV?

-HCV can be caught if blood from a person with HCV enters your bloodstream.
+HCV can be transmitted if blood from a person with HCV gets into another person’s blood.

-- Tattooing or piercing with unsterilised needles or ink.
+- Tattooing or piercing with unsterilised needles, ink or inkwells.

-- Receiving a blood transfusion in the UK before 1992 or blood products before 1985 in the UK.
+- Receiving a blood transfusion before 1992 or blood products before 1985.

 How serious is HCV?

-Unlike HIV, you can be cured of HCV.If this happens, either naturally by your immune system or from using treatment, then HCV may not have any serious effect on your long-term health.
+HCV is a serious infection.
+However, if you clear HCV, either with or without treatment, then it may not have any serious effect on your long-term health.

-Some people will never develop significant liver damage, some will have mild liver scarring, and 20-30% will develop cirrhosis.
+Some people will never develop significant liver damage, some will have mild liver scarring, and 20-30% will develop more serious damage called cirrhosis.

-In a smaller percentage of people, HCV can cause liver cancer and liver failure (when a transplant is needed).
-This usualy only occurs after many years.
-Because HCV generally progresses very slowly, there is usually plenty of time to decide on approaches to treatment.
+In people with cirrhosis, HCV can cause liver cancer and liver failure (when a transplant is needed).
+This is usually only after many years.
+Because HCV generally progresses slowly, there is usually plenty of time to decide on treatment.

-Generally, coinfection with HIV and HCV complicates each disease.
+Having both HIV and HCV complicates each infection.

 How common is HIV/HCV coinfection?